-From the moment it was unleashed on the audio industry in 1978, the original Lexicon 224 Digital Reverb — with its tactile, slider-based controller and famously lush reverb tail — almost single-handedly defined the sound of an entire era.
-From Talking Heads' Remain In Light, Grandmaster Flash & The Furious Five's The Message, to Vangelis' incredible
+From the moment it was unleashed in 1978, the Lexicon 224 Digital Reverb — with its tactile, slider-based controller and famously lush reverb tail — single-handedly defined the sound of an entire era.
+From Talking Heads' Remain In Light and Grandmaster Flash & The Furious Five's The Message, to Vangelis' incredible